-The Full Moon is the third primary Moon phase in the lunar cycle standing between the First Quarter and the Last Quarter.
+The Full Moon is the third primary Moon phase in the lunar cycle between the First and Last Quarter.
 Each lunar cycle lasts for around 29.5 days, the time it takes for the Moon to orbit the Earth.

 Full Moon Names Of A Year

-Native Americans traditionally gave names to full moons, in order to keep track of the seasons.
+Native Americans traditionally gave names to full moons to keep track of the seasons.